-This subject examines the legal environment of banking with particular reference to laws regulating business transactions and structures; legal concepts underlying the Bank-Customer relationship; legal regulation of financial instruments; laws relating to various types of securities; bankruptcy and alternative arrangements; company insolvency; legal regulation of banking and financial institutions.
+This subject examines the legal environment of banking and relevant financial institutions with particular reference to the law regulating business transactions and structures.
+Topics include legal concepts underlying the bank-customer relationship; legal regulation of financial instruments; laws relating to various types of securities; bankruptcy and alternative arrangements; company insolvency; legal regulation of banking and financial institutions.